vmware-archive/tasa/README.md

     port = 5432 (the port# of your DB) database = vatsandb (the database you wish to connect to)

 Starting the webserver
 =======================

-You can start the development server by running the script $NLPDEMO_HOME/nlpdemo/deploy.
-This will start the dev server on localhost on port:8081
+You can start the development server by running the script $NLPDEMO_HOME/nlpdemo/deploy.This will start the dev server on localhost on port `8081`.

 New UI Code
 ===========